 Over 20 student organizations ensure an opportunity for everyone to participate in activities including law reviews, competition teams, student government or public service groups.

 Your education is uniquely shaped by our special place in the world.
 Missoula, Montana, is a truly remarkable and distinctive place in which to live and learn.
 The natural setting provides an extended classroom, and it beckons you to step outside and explore.
-The natural bigness of land and sky create space for you to truly discover who you are and where you want to go.
+The natural bigness of land and sky create space for you to discover more about yourself and how you want to make an impact in the world.

 A place like no other, the areas in and around Missoula offer opportunities to find balance between legal education and life outside the law school.
 From rock climbing and hang gliding to hiking and camping, there's something for everyone.
 Here are a few highlights: